elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments.md

 url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
 score: -1.0
 related_article1:
-    id: 160129
+    id: 160144
     title: >-
-        How can students prioritize tasks to improve their time management skills?
+        What are the different learning styles, and how can students adapt their study techniques to suit their style?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-prioritize-tasks-to-improve-their-time-management-skills
+    url: /learn/education-studies/questions/what-are-the-different-learning-styles-and-how-can-students-adapt-their-study-techniques-to-suit-their-style
 related_article2:
-    id: 159957
+    id: 159977
     title: >-
-        What is metacognition, and why is it important for self-awareness in learning?
+        What are the different types of assessments, and how can students prepare effectively for them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-selfawareness-in-learning
+    url: /learn/education-studies/questions/what-are-the-different-types-of-assessments-and-how-can-students-prepare-effectively-for-them
 related_article3:
-    id: 160075
+    id: 160323
     title: >-
-        How can academic resources be utilized to maximize learning outcomes and support academic success?
+        What are the key elements of preparing for a presentation, and how can they improve delivery?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-academic-resources-be-utilized-to-maximize-learning-outcomes-and-support-academic-success
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-they-improve-delivery
 related_article4:
-    id: 160138
+    id: 160144
     title: >-
-        What strategies can be used to structure and deliver an effective presentation?
+        What are the different learning styles, and how can students adapt their study techniques to suit their style?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-structure-and-deliver-an-effective-presentation
+    url: /learn/education-studies/questions/what-are-the-different-learning-styles-and-how-can-students-adapt-their-study-techniques-to-suit-their-style
 related_article5:
-    id: 159960
+    id: 160146
     title: >-
-        What are common barriers to critical thinking, and how can they be overcome?
+        What factors influence academic performance, and how can students set goals to improve it?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-students-set-goals-to-improve-it
 ---

 &nbsp;